dbasedow/aima-propositional-logic/README.md

 aima-propositional-logic
 ========================

-Fork of the propositional logic AIMA Java code
+This is a fork of the [AIMA Java code](https://code.google.com/p/aima-java/).
+It only exists so I can improve the usability of the aima.core.logic.propositional package.